 Does Your Company Bully Customers?

 April 2022.
-I have just re-done the annual training for coaching with youth sports.
-One of the training topics is Bullying, and I have a big question.
-Why do we work so hard to eliminate Bullying with our youth, while allowing it — even making it policy to bully — in many business?
+I have just re-done my annual coaching training for youth sports.
+One of the topics is “Bullying” and I have a question.
+Why do we work so hard to eliminate Bullying with youth, while allowing it — even making it policy to bully customers — in many businesses?

 Bullying: Behavior intended to control or diminish, to force compliance, or to exclude.

-This definition fits exactly some of the interactions I’ve had with banks, attorneys, certainly the police, and some other businesses.
+This definition fits exactly some of the interactions I’ve had with some banks, attorneys, the police, and unfortunately, many businesses.
 I see tactics of bullying in business policies much too often.
-From unsolicited sales calls, to political ads, to phone support conversations, and perhaps most subtly in EULA’s.
+From phone support conversations to unsolicited sales calls, from warranty questions to political ads, to – perhaps most subtly in EULA’s.

 It is definitely worth thinking about your business practices to see if you are ever the bully.